Saritasa/php-laravel-controllers/README.md

  });
 ```
 ### ResourceApiController
-Controller for typical CRUD operations when you don't need many custom logic.
+Controller for typical CRUD operations when you don't need many additional logic.
 For using this functionality you can just create controller and set needed model class in property $modelClass
 **Example**:
 ```php